The Dubious Dawn of Couples Therapy

 Popenoe believed that all inferior “waste people” people should be housed on rural farms, and worked as slaves to pay for their upkeep.

 Unfortunately, he successfully established one of America’s first marriage counseling centers, The American Institute of Family Relations.
 The institute operated only a few years past his death in 1979.
 He also had a regular column, Can this Marriage be Saved?
 In the Ladies Home Journal.

 This notion was foundational to many of the family situation comedies of early television.
-Corporations of the 1950’s tended to hyper-focus on wives.
-In promoting or hiring executives, companies carefully considered the quality of the candidates home life.
+Corporations of the 1950s tended to hyper-focus on wives.
+In promoting or hiring executives, companies carefully considered the quality of the candidate’s home life.
 For example, R.E.
 Dumas Milner was a prominent mid-century hotelier and car dealer.
 In a 1950’s article in Good Housekeeping he wrote:

 We employers realize how often the wrong wife can break the right man.
 This doesn’t mean that the wife is necessarily wrong for the man but that she is wrong for the job.
 On the other hand, more often than is realized the wife is the chief factor in the husband’s success in his career. –R.E Dumas Milner.

-If a husband was violent, abusive, alcoholic, or a chronic philanderer…well then, what was the wife doing or not doing to make him so unhappy?
+If a husband was violent, abusive, alcoholic, or a chronic philanderer…well, then, what was the wife doing or not doing to make him so unhappy?

 Before the advent of science-based couples therapy, “marriage counselors” like Popenoe instructed wives to reflect on how they eroded the quality of their husband’s marital experience.

 Here is what a “marriage counselor” at Popenoe’s American Institute of Family Relations told a woman whose husband had begun an affair after almost 30 years of marriage:

 Could it be that your husband feels that he is not understood or appreciated in his own home?
 What might there be in your relations to him that could make him feel that way?

 No problem in the dawn of couples therapy!

-The unfortunate issue could be completely solved if a wife could just do a better job helping her husband to relax.
+The unfortunate issue could be completely solved if a wife could do a better job helping her husband to relax.
 Another 1950’s marriage “expert” Clifford Adams:

 We can assure wives whose husbands are prone to violence that following a program of avoiding arguments, indulging their husbands’ whims, helping them relax, and sharing their burdens would “foster harmony” in the home and make them even “happy wives.” –Clifford Adams

 Divorcees Anonymous (DA) was an organization that purported to “help” women avoid the shameful pitfall of divorce.
 It followed the cultural assumptions that the happiness of the husband should be the sole preoccupation of the wife.
-DA was essentially a form of peer pressure.
+DA was mainly a form of peer pressure.

 In the dawn of couples therapy, most couples that attended marriage counseling saw their “therapist” separately.
 The American Association of Marriage Counselors held that “joint conferences with both partners can be helpful but are difficult and potentially dangerous.”
 This seems silly and ridiculous today, but such was the state of “expert” advice in the 1950s.

-In the 1950’s the prevailing cultural belief was that women benefitted more from marriage than men (science has now discovered that the exact opposite is true).
+In the 1950s, the prevailing cultural belief was that women benefitted more from marriage than men (science has now discovered that the exact opposite is true).

 Here is some typical 1950’s blather on securing a husband: